PhilChodrow/intro-networks-archive/docs/01-syllabus.md

 > Mark Newman (2018), *Networks: An Introduction*, **2nd edition**.[@newman2018networks]

 Please note that we will be studying problems and topics from the **2nd edition**.
-The 1st edition can also be found online, but if you buy it you might end up doing the wrong problems!
+The 1st edition can also be found, but if you buy it you might end up doing the wrong problems!

 We may also supplement with additional free online resources throughout the course.